This page is intended for members of the

 Click on a link below to learn more:

-Posted in Events, Karate, Kenjinkai, Members, New Year's Party, Performances, Ryukyukoku Matsuri Daiko, Traditional Dance, Traditional Music
+Posted in Bazaar, Events, Fundraiser, Karate, Kenjinkai, Members, Performances, Ryukyukoku Matsuri Daiko, Traditional Dance, Traditional Music

-Tagged andagi, asian american, buyo, california, choichi kai, community, cultural, culture, dance, drum, eisa, eisaa, entertainment, events, family, folk music, games, geino-bu, geinobu, Karate, koto, live music, los angeles, martial arts, minyo, new year's party, okinawa, okinawan, raffle prizes, ryukyu, ryukyuan, ryukyukoku matsuri daiko, sanshin, shinnenkai, taiko, traditional, uchinaa, uchinaanchu, uchinanchu
+Tagged andaagii, andagi, asian american, buyo, california, choichi kai, community, cultural, culture, dance, drum, eisa, eisaa, el marino language school, entertainment, events, family, festival, folk music, friends, games, gardena, geino-bu, geinobu, hula, Karate, koto, live music, los angeles, martial arts, minyo, okinawa, okinawa soba, okinawan, raffle prizes, ryukyu, ryukyuan, ryukyukoku matsuri daiko, saataa andaagii, sanshin, south bay, spoken word, taiko, torrance, traditional, uchinaa, uchinaanchu, uchinanchu